-Have you ever been told you don’t need a teaching job application letter?
+Have you ever been told you don’t need an application letter for a teaching job?
 Well, based on my conversations with many academic hiring authorities you NEED one.

 One of the most important parts of the academic job search process is your teaching job application letter.
 Even a cover letter for a new teacher with no experience is critical.
 Grab a coffee and relax and review these application letter writing tips to give you ideas to create your own.